 How do you buy a house with not quite enough money?
 Contrary to popular belief you can buy a house even if you don’t have enough money to do it.
-It’s a little technical but it’s going to require you, your realtor, and your lender putting your heads together.
+It’s a little technical but it’s going to require you, your realtor, and your lender to put your heads together.
 Here’s how it can be done.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!